 The descendants of the Bounty mutineers having become too numerous to subsist on Pitcairn Island were removed thence to Norfolk Island in 1856.
-The new community numbered 193, 94 males and 99 females, and were the descendants of British sailors and Tahitian women.
+The new community numbered 193, 94 males and 99 females, and were the descendants of British sailors - c and Tahitian women.

 In 1856 the island was severed from Tasmania, and created a distinct and separate settlement under the jurisdiction of New South Wales.
-In 1897 it was made a dependency under the Governor of that Colony, and is now administered by the Chief Secretary's Department through a resident Chief Magistrate, in whom is vested the executive government of the settlement, and the penal supervision of its affairs.
+In 1897 it was made a dependency under the Governor of that Colony, and was administered by the Chief Secretary's Department through a resident Chief Magistrate, in whom was vested the executive government of the settlement, and the penal supervision of its affairs.
 In 1913, however, a Bill was passed by the Federal Parliament providing for the taking over of the Island as a territory of the Commonwealth.
-The Act will come into force on July 1st, 1914.
-The Island will then be administered by the Department of External Affairs, through an Administrator and Chief Magistrate.
+The Act came into force on 1st July, 1914, and the Island is now administered by the Department of External Affairs, through an Administrator and Chief Magistrate.